ChrisMckerracher/portable-python-3.3/README.md

-A simple python script which creates a virtual python3.3 environment
+A simple python script which creates a virtual python3.3 environment with ipython3

 Installation and usage: